gopalchand/i2c_leader_and_followers/README.md

 # i2c_master_and_slaves
 i2c Arduino master and Raspberry Pi plus Ubuntu slaves

-# Arduino Uno installation
+## Arduino Uno installation
-If the return IP address is 0.67.67.67 then the Ethernet library is too old (Linux Arduino).
-Compile on a Windows system with a an IDE version of 1.8.12 or higher.
+If the return IP address is 0.67.67.67 then the Ethernet library may be too old e.g. Linux Arduino installation.
+Compile on a Windows system with a an IDE version of 1.8.12 or higher and upload.

-# Ubuntu PC installation
+## Ubuntu PC installation

 https://www.ftdichip.com/Drivers/D2XX.htm
 Check the readme file: https://www.ftdichip.com/Drivers/D2XX.htm